• Skip to main content

 It is a guide for your money.
 Like we have said many times before you can manage your money or have your money manage you.

-Personally, we use a budget to reach financial freedom faster.
+Personally, we use a budget to reach financial freedom faster and to make sure we have money set aside to travel.
 We have chosen to live a little more frugal than our neighbors (some might say much more frugal).
 However, the trade off for us is to travel now.
 Not wait until “retirement.”

 For us, the purpose of a budget helps us to travel each year plus work our way towards financial freedom.